ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

       - `Team score` is the highest team total scores gained in all tries.
       - A higher `Total score` will have higher ranks.
    3. **Higher map score**: Higher team scores will receive higher ranks.
 Comparisons will be done from the last stage to the first stage in order until ties are broken.
-   4. **Fewer total tries**: Teams that play fewer maps in the qualifier lobby will receive higher ranks.
+   4. **Fewer total tries**: Teams that play fewer maps in the Qualifier lobby will receive higher ranks.
    5. **Dice rolls**: If still tied, all tied team captains will gather in a multiplayer room, using `!roll`; higher results will get higher ranks.
-Roll again until breaking all ties.
+Roll again until all ties are broken.
 6. The top 64 seeded teams will advance to the Group Stage.

 The weights for the Qualifiers are as follows: